prl-mushr/mushr-website/content/hardware/upgrading.md

 featured: false
 draft: false
 active: true
-summary: Replace your NVIDIA Jetson Nano with the new Xavier NX
+summary: Replace your NVIDIA Jetson Nano with the new Xavier NX, and your D435i with a D455.
 weight: 3
 ---

-This page provides instructions for replacing your MuSHR racecar's NVIDIA Jetson Nano with the upgraded, more powerful Xavier NX processor.
+While MuSHR v4 adds no new major structural changes, this page provides instructions to replace your MuSHR racecar's NVIDIA Jetson Nano with the more powerful Xavier NX processor, as well as upgrade your Intel RealSense camera.
 ## Prerequisites

 1. NVIDIA Xavier NX